veteran12/ContactiveClone/README.md

 Internet, including webpages, facebook, tweeter, tumblr, etc.

 Technology
-In building this project, many kinds of popular technology and software is used.
+In building this project, many kinds of popular technologies and software are used.
 The front end part is build with php, js, css, html, bootstrap.
 Apache is chosen as the server.
 The whole service will be deployed on Amazon EC2.
 We will design and write several very efficient and accurate crawler with php to get the interesting information.
 In addition, we will collecting